NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 Before the era of deep learning, steganalysis methods involved extracting characteristic features from an image to feed them to a classifier.
 Hyun et al., use histograms of wavelet subbands extracted from images as an input of an MLP binary classifier [1].
 In Pevny et al., the stego noise is exposed with high pass filters and a Markov chain is trained to learn the transition probabilities between adjacent pixel values.
 Subsets of these transitions probabilities are used as features for a SVM classifier [2].

-Since stego noise is a high frequency (rapidly changing) noise, using high pass filters increases the SNR, by removing low frequency components, as seen in [2].
+Since stego noise is a high frequency (rapidly changing) noise, using high pass filters increases the Signal to Noise Ratio (SNR), by removing low frequency components, as seen in [2].
 The Spatial Rich Model (SRM) is a set of 30 high pass filters of the 1st, 2nd and 3rd order [3].
 In many recent papers using CNNs for Steganalysis (which as one could expect, proved to work better than other methods), the first layers are initialized with the values of the SRM filters [4,5,6].
 Furthermore, using a trunctation layer for the activation of the SRM filters allows to filter out large elements in the image, which contain no information about the stego noise, leading to a faster training and a higher accuraccy [7].
 The most commonly used is the Linear Truncation Unit (TLU) which is defined as follows [6]:

 <img src="https://github.com/NoAchache/Steganalysis-Kaggle-Alaska2-competition-/blob/master/ReadMe_imgs/TLU.png" width="200" height="70">

+Where T is a truncation threshold (hyperparameter).
 Wu et al. propose an alternative to the TLU in [6], the Single-Valued Truncation (STL) leading to better results:

 <img src="https://github.com/NoAchache/Steganalysis-Kaggle-Alaska2-competition-/blob/master/ReadMe_imgs/STL.png" width="200" height="50">